 At Padma Yoga our classes are organised in levels.
 This is to guide you to the most appropriate class for your experience.
 If you require any further information please get in touch.

-Satyananda Beginners – This class is for students that have completed the Yoga Basics course with up to 9 months regular yoga practice.
-Building on the fundamental elements of posture work (asana), breath awareness and deep relaxation explored during the Yoga Basics Course.
-This Beginners level class introduces a wider range of classical yoga practices, including asana, the foundations of pranayama (breath practices), mudra (hand gestures), mantra and deep relaxation (Yoga Nidra).
+Satyananda Beginners – This class is for students who are new to yoga with up to 9 months of regular yoga practice.
+Introducing the fundamental elements of posture work (asana), breath awareness and deep relaxation.
+Our Satyananda Beginner level class introduces a range of classical hatha yoga practices, including asana, the foundations of pranayama (breath practices), mudra (hand gestures), mantra and deep relaxation (Yoga Nidra).

-If you can’t make our Yoga Basics Course you are welcome to join this class directly.
-This is a lovely class for students that may have physical limitations either as a result of ill health or advancing years!
-If you can’t make our evening Beginners level class, why not try Yoga & Meditation.
+Suitable for complete newbies, this class is also a lovely option for more experienced students who may have physical limitations either as a result of ill health or advancing years!
+If you can’t make our evening Beginner level class, why not try our Tuesday morning Yoga & Meditation class.
 The class is open to completely new students of yoga, along with more experienced students wishing to explore meditation.

 Satyananda Improvers – This class is for students that have a foundation of regular yoga practice, usually a minimum of 9 months.
 The fundamentals of asana (postures), pranayama (breath practices) and deep relaxation (Yoga Nidra) are developed further.
 This means that asana practice will be more challenging than at our Beginners level with a wider range of asana and pranayama practices included.
 We also chant mantra, use hand gestures (mudras) and reference is made to the energy flows (prana).
 The basic tenets of yoga philosophy are introduced.